Protonk/sr-characters/New/face.md

 ####Role:

 I think of this guy like a sneaky face.
 He's got all the face skills (and a little charisma), but he's *really* good at looking like he belongs somewhere or vanishing entirely.

+16 to hit with knives (which hit at 9P -3 AP), 15 to hit with the pistol.
+Decent dodge, but the real payoff is in full use of stealth skills for a face that can be very good at certain types of combat.

 ####SINs: